Chicago Brain Injury Lawyer

 All types of car accident injuries can be traumatic, but head and brain injuries could be the most tragic.
 Head or brain injuries can have lifelong consequences.
 Not only can a brain injury affect almost every aspect of your everyday functioning and interfere with your ability to live a normal life, it can even alter your personality.
 In addition, head and brain injuries can result in chronic pain, disability, and often require extensive treatment.

 If you’ve suffered a brain or head injury, you likely have significant medical bills.
 You may have lost time away from work, or been unable to perform normal household tasks.
 Your emotions could be out of control and affecting your relationships with your family and friends.
 You also could have some temporary or permanent disability.

-If you have sustained a brain or head injury in an automobile accident because of another party’s negligence, contact the skilled Chicago car accident lawyers at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to discuss your legal options and possible compensation for your damages.
+If you have sustained a brain injury from a car accident because of another party’s negligence, contact the skilled Chicago car accident lawyers at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to discuss your legal options and possible compensation for your damages.

 Traumatic Brain Injuries

 Traumatic brain injuries (TBIs) can be sustained after both a closed and penetrating head injury.
 A closed head injury is blunt force trauma to the head without breaking the skull, while a penetrating head injury is a wound that breaks through the skull.
 An estimated 1.7 million people suffer a traumatic brain injury each year in the United States, making them the most common form of brain injury.
 About 52,000 of these individuals lose their life while 275,000 are hospitalized and 1.365 million are treated and released from a medical emergency department.
 Some of the most common causes of traumatic brain injuries involve:

 - Being struck by or against an object

 - Truck accidents

 - Mild, Moderate, & Severe Traumatic Brain Injuries